rafael1856/ai-chatsql/docs/postgresql-setup.md

     postgres-# \c employees
     You are now connected to database "employees" as user "postgres". employees-# GRANT ALL PRIVILEGES ON DATABASE employees TO rafael;
+    employees-# GRANT ALL PRIVILEGES ON DATABASE employees TO postgres;
   ```

 # How to make a user super-user: